MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/convert-text-to-speech-cognitive-services.md

 * new route for the server API to provide conversion from text to speech, returning an MP3 stream
 * new route for an HTML form to allow you to enter your information
-* new HTML form with JavaScript provide a client-side call to the Speech service
+* new HTML form, with JavaScript, provides a client-side call to the Speech service

-This application provides 3 different calls to convert speech to text:
+This application provides three different calls to convert speech to text:

 * The first server call creates a file on the server then returns it to the client.
 You would typically use this for longer text or text you know should be served more than once.
 * The second server call is for shorter term text and is help in-memory before returned to the client.